santoslab/stress24/stress24-logika-tool-installation.md

 [![Windows (amd64)](https://github.com/santoslab/stress24/actions/workflows/CI-windows.yml/badge.svg)](https://github.com/santoslab/stress24/actions/workflows/CI-windows.yml)

-Below are installation instructions from the Sireum tools that support the STRESS 2024 lectures "Developer-friendly Integrated Coding and Verification with Slang and Logika" from Kansas State and Aarhus Universities.
+Below are installation instructions for the Sireum tools that support the STRESS 2024 lectures "Developer-friendly Integrated Coding and Verification with Slang and Logika" from Kansas State and Aarhus Universities.